-The Company has adopted a code of ethics applicable to the directors and to all employees, including, but not limited to, the principal executive officer, the principal financial officer and the principal accounting officer.
-The Code of Business Conduct and Ethics is available at the Company's website at www.roberthalf.com in the "Corporate Governance" section under the "Investor Center" tab.
+The Company has adopted a Code of Business Conduct and Ethics (the "Code") applicable to the directors and to all employees, including, but not limited to, the principal executive officer, the principal financial officer and the principal accounting officer.
+The Code is reviewed at least annually by the Board of Directors.
+The Company provides training with respect to the Code through its Corporate Compliance Program, under the direction of the Company's General Counsel, who is designated as the Corporate Compliance Officer.

+Employees are expected to report any conduct they believe to be a violation of the Code.
+The Code of Business Conduct and Ethics is available on the Company's website at www.roberthalf.com in the "Corporate Governance" section under "Investor Center."